leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Pythia: A Suite for Analyzing Large Language Models Across Training and Scaling
 - GShard: Scaling Giant Models with Conditional Computation and Automatic Sharding
 - Evaluating Large Language Models Trained on Code
+- ERNIE 3.0: Large-scale Knowledge Enhanced Pre-training for Language Understanding and Generation